siddgood/billboard-hit-prediction/README.md

 ## Overview
 Each year, Billboard publishes its Year-End Hot 100 songs list, which denotes the top 100 songs of that year.
 The objective of this project was to see whether or not a machine learning classifier could predict whether a song would become a hit *(known as [Hit Song Science](https://en.wikipedia.org/wiki/Hit_Song_Science))* given its intrinsic audio features as well as lyrics.

+The goal of this project is to see if a song's audio characteristics and lyrics can determine a song's popularity.
+Data and analytics aside, music listeners around the world probably have seen music trends change over time.
+Although each listener has custom interests in music, it is pretty clear when we listen to a hit song or soon to be hit song (consider Old Town Road).
+And over time, we see the characteristics of hit songs change.
+So, rather than using our intuition or "gut-feeling" to predict hit songs, the purpose of the project is to see if we can use intrinsic music data to identify hits.

+Hit Song Science can help music producers and artists know their audience better and produce songs that their fans would love to hear.
+Artists can better know what lyrics to write and tune the meaning of their song to what their fanbase would enjoy.
+Additionally, audio engineers can work with musicians to tweak intrinsic music qualities to make a song more popular catchy and likable.

+Also, it can highlight unknown artists whose music is characteristic of top songs on the Billboard Hot 100.
+This allows underground artists (i.e. Lil Tecca), who might not have the publicity help from an agency or a record label, to have a chance at gaining recognition.

 ## Data and Features
 A sample of 19000 Spotify songs was downloaded from [Kaggle](https://www.kaggle.com/edalrami/19000-spotify-songs), which included songs from various Spotify albums.
 Additionally, Billboard charts from 1964-2018 were scraped from Billboard and Wikipedia.